-So now that you have an investment property or two under your belt, you are probably considering the possibility of renting them out.
-However, determining the right property rent rates can be difficult at times.
+Now that you have an investment property or two under your belt, you’re probably considering the possibility of renting them out.
+However, determining the right rent rates can be difficult at times.
 Not sure how much to charge for rent?
-You're not alone.
+You’re not alone.

 After all, if you charge too much, you’ll likely have higher vacancy rates—but if you undercharge, you’ll lose out on profit.